OUR MISSION:

 High Technology Foundation

 James L. Estep has served as President and Chief Executive Officer of the High Technology Foundation since June of 2000.
 The flagship of the High Technology Foundation’s efforts is development of the I-79 Technology Park to serve as a catalyst to facilitate the growth of a regional knowledge sector.
-Jim’s efforts have positioned the I-79 Technology Park as the premier economic diversification effort in the state.
+Mr. Estep’s efforts have positioned the I-79 Technology Park as the premier economic diversification effort in the state.
 Under his leadership, the I-79 Technology Park has expanded to almost 400 acres and over 800,000 square feet of Class A office and lab space.
-Jim has led highly successful recruitment efforts attracting both government and private tenants to the park who have contributed substantially to the business case for a regional knowledge sector.
+Mr. Estep has led highly successful recruitment efforts attracting both government and private tenants to the park who have contributed substantially to the business case for a regional knowledge sector.

 Mr. Estep is active in several business and technology efforts around the state and serves as a current Board Member and past Chairman of the Mid-Atlantic Aerospace Complex.
 He earned a master’s degree in computer science from West Virginia University (WVU) and a bachelor’s degree in computer science from the West Virginia Institute of Technology.

-Dr. Frank W. Blake, Chairman
+Dr. Frank W. Blake, Director

 Consultant

 Dr. Frank W. Blake retired as vice president of engineering for EWA Government Systems Inc., after being responsible for the firm’s West Virginia operations for more than 20 years.
-In this capacity, he devised corporate-wide standards observed by all professional personnel, conducted a continuing quality control operation and established qualifications for new members of the professional staff.
+In this capacity, he devised corporate-wide standards observed by all professional personnel, conducted a continuing quality control operation, and established qualifications for new members of the professional staff.

 Prior to 1978 when he joined EWA, he was a radar analyst for the Army Foreign Science and Technical Center responsible for Soviet radar.
 He served three years in the U.S. Army as a radar operator on a Nike-Hercules missile base.